malayjoshi13/GSoC2022_OligoFinder/README.md

 └── README.md
 ```

-#### 4.1) Part of system for setting up work/deployment/test environment

-- `Setup` - stores the` config_readme.md` file containing credentials to access research papers from the Wormbase database via Textpresso and the `requirements.txt` file for setting up the development environment.

-- `configure.py` - comprise of following parameters:-

-  - `paper_ids` - from this parameter, user can add research paper ids (present in Wormbase) from which they want to extract oligonucleotide mentions,
-  - `output_CSVname` - from this parameter, the user can change the location of the CSV containing extracted oligonucleotide mention along with other related objects.
-This file is output by `oligo_extract.py` and is input for `TfIdf_BOW_creator.py`,

-  - `oligo_BOW_filename` and `non_oligo_BOW_filename` - from this parameter user can change location of txt files containing BOW related to oligonucleotide and non-oligonucleotide mentions respectively.
-These files are output by `TfIdf_BOW_creator.py` and input for `TfIdf_BOW_TpFp.py` file

-#### 4.2) Part of system for getting text from research paper(s)

-- `RawText` - stores `textpresso.py` and `get_paper_content.py` files that extract content from research papers in the Wormbase database corresponding to their id mentioned in the `paper_ids` parameter of the `configure.py` file and returns a pair of paper id-sentence.

-#### 4.3) Part of system having RegEx rules to extract sequences that follow structure of Oligonucleotides

-- `bw_brackets.py` - contain RegEx rule `pick_from_brackets` that extracts Oligonucleotide sequence if present inside brackets.
-Input: insert(TGAGACGTCAACAATATGG)hg, Output: TGAGACGTCAACAATATGG.

-- `check_alpha_num_specialchk.py` - contain three RegEx rules:
-  - `has_acgt` - this RegEx rule checks if the input word follows the structure of an Oligonucleotide or not.
-If the input word contains only alphabetic characters like A, a, C, c, G, g, T and T, then that word follows the structure of an Oligonucleotide; otherwise not.
-Input1: TGAGACGTCAACAATATGG, Output1: TGAGACGTCAACAATATGG and Input2: TXxvFDECAAOpJHTGG, Outpu2: None.
-  -  `has_35` - this RegEx rule checks if the input word follows the structure of an Oligonucleotide or not.
-If the input word contains only numeric characters like 3 and 5 or does not have any numeric characters, then that word follows the structure of an Oligonucleotide; otherwise not.
-Input1: 3'-TGAGACGTCAACAATATGG-5', Output1: 3'-TGAGACGTCAACAATATGG-5' and Input2: TGAGACGTCAACAATATGG, Outpu2: TGAGACGTCAACAATATGG and Input3: 3'-TGAGA2CGT3CAACAATATG675G-5', Output3: None.
-  -  `remove_special_characters` - except alphabetic characters ranging from A to Z and a to z, remove every other character from the input word like numeric values (3, 5, etc.), special characters (,./?"':}{][, etc) and extra spacings.

-- `combine_oligo_parts.py` - contain two RegEx rules:
-  - `is_part` - this RegEx rule combines back Oligonucleotide sequences that are actually part of a single oligo sequence but are treated like individual oligo sequences due to spaces, newline, etc. Input: TT GCA ATG CGAAAATAC, Output: TTGCAATGCGAAAATAC.
-  - `only_regex` - outputs a list of words that satisfies all structural rules of an Oligonucleotide and thus are called 'sequences' from now onwards.

-- `combine_rules.py` - contain two RegEx rules:
-  - `word_processor` - pass input word through four RegEx rules namely `pick_from_brackets`, `has_acgt`, `has_35`and `remove_special_characters` (all four mentioned above), and returns the ouput processed word.
-  - `oligo_seq_regex` - output of `word_processor` rule becomes input for this which is passed to two RegEx rules namely `is_part` and `only_regex`.
-The output from this is a sequence that follows an Oligonucleotide's structural composition.

-- `oligo_extract.py` - compiles extracted oligos (from research paper(s)), along with paper id, auto & manual true positive/false positive tags, previous, current (from which oligo sequence is extracted) & future sentences into a Pandas data frame which is saved as a CSV file.

-#### 4.4) Part of system for creation and usage of BOWs
-- `TfIdf_BOW_creator.py` - uses 'TP or FP Oligo (manual)' column of CSV generated above (which has manual curations + auto curations which curator felt to be right) to generate two Bag of Words (BOW) having higher TF-IDF scores.

-  - First BOW has words related to sentences that have tag of containing "oligo" in the 'TP or FP Oligo (manual)' column.
-Second BOW has words related to sentences that have tag of containing "non-oligo", "other", "mutation", etc in the 'TP or FP Oligo (manual)' column of CSV genertaed.

-- `TfIdf_BOW_TpFp.py` - uses BOWs generated above to auto-curate sentences in the upcoming output CSV to be a TP oligo or FP oligo.

-- `sentence_processor.py` - process the words and adds only english dictionary words in the BOWs.

-#### 4.5) Part of system that builds a cyclic pipeline between Oligo extraction script and Bag of Words (BOWs)
-- `extraction_and_BOW.py` - script that will run BOW creator script, Oligo extraction script and True positive/False positive auto marking script one after another in a continous manner till the time Oligo extraction script and BOW becomes so smart that number of True positive oligo sequences is high as a pre-defined number.

 ## 5) Usage

 In order to train and get inference from **regex based pipeline for extracting oligonucleotide mentions** and **pipeline for filtering out false positive oligonucleotide mentions**, follow below listed steps:-